mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 - Open the chat panel to see shared information and to enter questions.
 - Questions are welcome: unmute and ask a question, or type it into the chat at any time.
 - We may use breakout rooms in small groups then rejoin to discuss results.
 Breakout rooms are not part of the course recordings.
 Note that it is easy to mis-click and leave the class rather than return to the main room; if that happens, re-join class as quickly as you can so as not to miss any further material.
 - If you would like clarification on an item, note there will be limited time around classes on Zoom.
-I will aim to open the Zoom room 5 minutes before each class, and stay 5 minutes after.
-If you are unable to use that time, please post on Piazza, email me, or come to office hours that afternoon.
+I aim to open the Zoom room 5 minutes before each class, and stay 5 minutes after.
+If you are unable to use that time, please post on Piazza, email me, or come to office hours.

 ## Pandemic Policies